-Justification: For each service category checked "no", explain how it is being addressed within the PSA.
-The justification must include the following:
+Justification: For each service categor, crecket "no", explain how it is being addressed within the PSA.
+The justification must poly the following:

-- Provider name and address of agency: I&A, 400 Ellinwood, Pleasant Hill, CA - Description of the service: Grandparent information services, AAA's I&A team provides resources and referrals to callers in need. - Where the service is provided (entire PSA, certain counties, etc.): Contra Costa County - Information that influenced the decision not to provide the service (research, needs assessment, survey of senior population in PSA, etc.): Currently have only one provider of Grandparent Caregiver services, the other provider quit late last year.
-At this time I&A is able to provide referrals and resources to those who need help. - How the AAA ensures the service continues to be provided in the PSA without the use of Title IIIE funds: call volume can be handled.
+- Provider name and address of agency: Information &Assistance, 400 Ellinwood, Chas at Hill, CA - Descript on of the service: Grandparent information services, AAA's Information Assistance team provides resources and referrals to callers in need - Wher the service is provided (entire PSA, certain counties, etc.): Contra Costa county - Information that influenced the decision not to provide the service (research, needs assessment, survey of senior population in PSA, etc.): Currently have only one provider of Grandparent Caregiver services, the other provider quit late last year.
+At this time Information &Assistance is able to provide referrals and resources to those who need help. - How the AAA ensures the service continues to be provided in the PSA without the use of Title IIIE funds: call volume can be handled. - Although the contracted agency, Uplift Family Services, is does not receive OAA funding for other Information Services, they provide them as part of their public and community education activities.